-The final show work is in two parts, a narrative titled Middle Mother and a installation or set that depicts an important scene from the narrative titled Bodies of Water.
+The final show work is in two parts, a narrative titled, Middle Mother, and an installation, or set, that depicts an important scene from the narrative titled, Bodies of Water.

-The fiction presents a semi-afro-futuristic narrative that looks at our relationship with technology over time, more specifically how this affects a very specific group - Mulatto Women.
-It depicts a possible future that centres on chance colonisation of digital space.
+The fiction presents a semi-afro-futuristic narrative that looks at our relationship with technology over time, more specifically how this affects a very specific group – mulatto women.
+It depicts a possible future that centres on the chance colonisation of digital space.

-This speaks of the fluidity of information without a body, at race language and at uncomfortable binaries encoded into this language.
-The installation, Bodies of Water, takes reference from the slave song ‘Wade in the Water’ where means of escape from capture was coded into song, and which speaks to this fictional narrative.
+This speaks of the fluidity of information without a body, at race-language, and at uncomfortable binaries encoded into this language.
+The installation, Bodies of Water, takes reference from the slave song ‘Wade in the Water’, where means of escape from capture were coded into song.
+The song speaks to this fictional narrative.

 School of Communication

-I use an architectural and spatial design practice to communicate layered or metaphysical ideas through physical space & experience.
+I use an architectural and spatial design practice to communicate layered or metaphysical ideas through physical space and experience.